ThomasDuffyy/Cs3113_Project_3/README.md

 This project demonstrates the implementation of the classic Producer-Consumer Problem using C programming and semaphores.
 The program showcases how to synchronize two threads (producer and consumer) accessing a shared circular buffer with a fixed size of 15.
 It focuses on managing resource sharing, avoiding race conditions, and ensuring proper inter-thread communication.

 Features
-	•	Implements a circular buffer with 15 slots for inter-thread communication.
+	•Implements a circular buffer with 15 slots for inter-thread communication.
-	•	Uses POSIX semaphores for synchronization:
+	•Uses POSIX semaphores for synchronization:
-	•	empty: Tracks empty slots in the buffer.
+	•empty: Tracks empty slots in the buffer.
-	•	full: Tracks filled slots in the buffer.
+	•full: Tracks filled slots in the buffer.
-	•	mutex: Ensures mutual exclusion when accessing the buffer.
+	•mutex: Ensures mutual exclusion when accessing the buffer.
-	•	Includes a producer thread:
+	•Includes a producer thread:
-	•	Reads characters from a file (mytest.dat).
+	•Reads characters from a file (mytest.dat).
-	•	Writes characters into the circular buffer.
+	•Writes characters into the circular buffer.
-	•	Signals completion by inserting a special marker (*).
+	•Signals completion by inserting a special marker (*).
-	•	Includes a consumer thread:
+	•Includes a consumer thread:
-	•	Reads characters from the circular buffer.
+	•Reads characters from the circular buffer.
-	•	Prints characters to the screen with a 1-second delay between reads.
+	•Prints characters to the screen with a 1-second delay between reads.
-	•	Stops when the special marker (*) is read.
+	•Stops when the special marker (*) is read.
-	•	Handles up to 150 characters from the input file.
+	•Handles up to 150 characters from the input file.
-	•	Ensures proper cleanup of semaphores and resources after execution.
+	•Ensures proper cleanup of semaphores and resources after execution.

  How it Works
- 	1. Producer:
+ 	Producer:
-	•	Reads characters from a file (mytest.dat) one by one.
+	•Reads characters from a file (mytest.dat) one by one.
-	•	Writes each character into the buffer, waiting if the buffer is full.
+	•Writes each character into the buffer, waiting if the buffer is full.
-	•	Inserts a special marker (*) to signal the end of input.
+	•Inserts a special marker (*) to signal the end of input.
-	2. Consumer:
+	Consumer:
-	•	Reads characters from the buffer, waiting if the buffer is empty.
+	•Reads characters from the buffer, waiting if the buffer is empty.
-	•	Prints each character to the screen.
+	•Prints each character to the screen.
-	•	Sleeps for 1 second after printing each character to simulate a slower consumer.
+	•Sleeps for 1 second after printing each character to simulate a slower consumer.
-	3. Synchronization:
+	Synchronization:
-	•	Semaphores ensure:
+	•Semaphores ensure:
-	•	The producer and consumer do not access the buffer simultaneously.
+	•The producer and consumer do not access the buffer simultaneously.
-	•	The producer does not overwrite unread data, and the consumer does not read unproduced data.
+	•The producer does not overwrite unread data, and the consumer does not read unproduced data.

  Set up and compilation instructions